kartikayverma56/cs452-mergesort/README.md

 ## Submission

 Due Date: 23:59pm, March 15th, 2022.
 Late submissions will not be accepted/graded.
 All grading will be executed on onyx.boisestate.edu.
 Submissions that fail to compile on onyx will not be graded.

 ## Grading Rubric (for Undergraduate students)

 - [70 pts] Make concurrent
+  - [30 pts] Your sorting runs correctly for one single thread - i.e., cutoff is 0.
-  - [40 pts] You got a speedup of at least 2 with 4 or more cores
+  - [30 pts] You got a speedup of at least 2 with 4 or more cores
-  - [20 pts] test-mazda.c accepts a number levels as a command line argument
   - [10 pts] Correctly creates new threads
 - [10 pts] Compiler warnings **ALL files**
   - Each compiler warning will result in a 3 point deduction.